lezneklihp/dsend_project_1/README.md

   - pyproj==2.4.2.post1
   - rtree==0.9.3

+To run this .ipynb file, I used Jupyter Notebook.

 ## Motivation:<a name="Motivation"></a>
 In Germany, Munich is well known for its high cost of living & for the Oktoberfest.
 I was curious whether this is reflected in the prices at Airbnb as well.
 My questions thus addressed pricing, timing, location, & availability of listings on Airbnb.